alphagov/govuk-puppet/alphagov/vagrant-govuk/README.md

 ```

 Vagrant will run the Puppet provisioner against the node when it boots up.
-Nodes should look almost identical to that of Skyscape staging, including
+Nodes should look almost identical to that of Skyscape, including network
+addresses.
+To access a node's services like HTTP/HTTPS you can point your
+`hosts` file to the host-only IP address (eth1).

-network addresses.
-Physical attributes like `memory` and `num_cores` will be
+Physical attributes like `memory` and `num_cores` will be ignored because
-ignored because they don't scale appropriately to local VMs, but they can
+they don't scale appropriately to local VMs, but can still be customised as
-still be customised as described below.
+described below.

 ## Customisation